How Healthcare Costs Work in Australia

 • Whether the PBS Safety Net has been hit – once annual PBS spending reaches the threshold, further medicines are free or near-free for the rest of the year

-Patients on long-term medication often save substantial amounts each year by tracking PBS spending toward the safety net, and by asking the prescriber whether a PBS-listed alternative exists for medicines that would otherwise be at full retail price.
+If you’re on long-term medication, two habits save real money over a year: track your PBS spending toward the safety net, and ask your prescriber whether a PBS-listed alternative exists for anything you’d otherwise be paying full retail for.

 Private health insurance and the gap

-Private health insurance in Australia is regulated at the federal level and runs alongside Medicare.
-The federal comparison portal at privatehealth.gov.au is the authoritative source for policy comparisons and the rules around the Medicare Levy Surcharge and Lifetime Health Cover loading.
+Private health insurance in Australia is regulated federally and runs alongside Medicare, not instead of it.
+For policy comparisons and the rules around the Medicare Levy Surcharge and Lifetime Health Cover loading, the federal portal at privatehealth.gov.au is the authoritative source.

 • Hospital cover – pays the difference between Medicare’s in-hospital rebate (75% of the schedule fee) and the actual cost of private hospital treatment, subject to policy limits